 Energy and Demand Savings Methodology

 Energy and demand savings are deemed values based on energy simulation runs performed using EnergyPro Version 5.
-Building prototype models were developed for a hotel, motel, and dormitory.
+Building prototype models were developed for a hotel, motel, and dormitory building types.
 The base case for each prototype model assumed a uniform temperature setting and was calibrated to a baseline energy use.
 Occupancy patterns based on both documented field studies and prototypical ASHRAE 90.1-1999 occupancy schedules were used in the energy simulation runs to create realistic vacancy schedules.
 The prototype models were then adjusted to simulate an occupancy control system, which was compared to the baseline models.

 Savings Algorithms and Inputs